lpmi-13/k3s-remotelab/README.md

-# K3s Homelab
+# K3s Remotelab

-A GitOps-driven, single-node K3s homelab setup that's designed to be multi-node ready.
+A GitOps-driven, single-node K3s remotelab setup that's designed to be multi-node ready.
 This project includes ArgoCD as the core GitOps engine, Gitea for Git hosting, a Django REST Framework application, and a complete monitoring stack with Prometheus and Grafana.

 ## Architecture